theruelmisa/home-salon/README.md

 # HOME SALON #

-**Home Salon** is a Single-page web application built using SASS, CSS, & HTML.
-It is designed for a Hair Styling in-call service done at the client's home.
+**Home Salon** is a landing page layout that uses SASS, CSS, & HTML.
+It is designed for a company that provides hair care and styling services for clients at home.

 ## Table of Contents ##